 Additional symptoms of severe closed head injuries may include:

 Half of those who survive a traumatic brain injury develop psychosocial symptoms.
 Mental health problems that follow brain injuries include:

 - Personality changes

 Much of who you are depends on the functioning of your brain.
-When you have suffered brain damage, you may feel that your intellect, personality, character, and sense of self have been damaged along with your brain.
-An experienced brain injury attorney knows that your losses go far beyond the cost of your medical bills and extend to every aspect of your life.
+When you have suffered brain damage, you may feel that your intellect, personality, character, and sense-of-self have been damaged along with your brain.
+An experienced Elmira brain injury lawyer knows that your losses go far beyond the cost of your medical bills and extend to every aspect of your life.